INTERNATIONAL FESTIVAL OF OWLS

 10:30 - 2:30: Kids' Crafts +

-3:00 - 4:00: Live Owl Program with Snowy, Barred and Eastern Screech-Owl - by Illinois Raptor Center +
+3:00 - 4:00: Live Owl Program Daytime/nighttime counterparts: Great Horned Owl/Red-tailed Hawk and Eastern Screech-Owl/American Kestrel by Illinois Raptor Center +

 8:00 - 12:00: Birding, Natural History & Geology bus trip (Meet at Houston Nature Center, pre-registration required)

-9:30 - 10:30: Live Owl Program with Barn, Great Horned and Eastern Screech-Owls - by Illinois Raptor Center- by Illinois Raptor Center +
+9:30 - 10:30: Live Owl Program with Snowy Owl, Barred Owl, Barn Owl, Eastern Screech-Owl by Illinois Raptor Center- by Illinois Raptor Center +

 12:00: Alice the Great Horned Owl's hatch-day cake (free, until it's gone, high school cafeteria)

-1:00 - 2:00: Live Owl Program with Snowy, Barred and Eastern Screech-Owl - by Illinois Raptor Center +
+12:30 - 1:30: Live Owl Program Daytime/nighttime counterparts: Great Horned Owl/Red-tailed Hawk and Eastern Screech-Owl/American Kestrel by Illinois Raptor Center by Illinois Raptor Center +

 Other fun things to do in Houston